Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal Academy of Dance.

 Chinese Foot Binding

-How much self-abuse is still being practiced today in the name of culture, fashion, image, fame or prestige?
-Corsets, wired bras, garters, hairpins, earrings, ties, belts, buttons, bags, piercings and tattoos, are used to appease the consumer's lack of a healthy self-image and deep-seated feelings of insecurity.
+How much self-abuse is still being practiced today in the name of culture, fashion, image, fame, or prestige?
+Corsets, wired bras, garters, hairpins, earrings, ties, belts, buttons, bags, piercings, and tattoos, are used to appease the consumer's lack of a healthy self-image and deep-seated feelings of insecurity.
 Okay, I'll admit it's fun to dress up for a special occasion—but wearing high heels as a norm?
-High heels are, in a different way, as silly and damaging to your body as the kind of abuse women imposed upon themselves centuries ago, like waist tightening until they could no longer breathe and gracefully fainting at every occasion.
+High heels are, in a different way, as silly and damaging to your body as the kind of abuse women imposed upon themselves centuries ago, like waist tightening until they could no longer breathe and gracefully fainted on every occasion.